 - I began eating foods high in omega-3 fatty acids.
 Tuna, salmon, sardines, kidney beans and walnuts are just a few foods with omega 3 fatty acids.

 No one is the same.
-There are a variety factors involved with each individual, so it is important to seek the expert advice of a registered dietitian or physician that can evaluate your diet and recommend a diet that is specific to your needs.
+There are various factors involved with each individual, so it is important to seek the expert advice of a registered dietitian or physician that can evaluate your diet and recommend a diet that is specific to your needs.

 Take Action and Conquer Breast Cancer Fears

 Use your breast cancer fears to your benefit.
+I know that it is frightening and you are so afraid of dying, but their things you can do to prevent breast cancer.
 Have a routine mammogram, if there is something suspicious, take quick action and have a breast biopsy procedure.
 The sooner this procedure is done the sooner, you will feel relief knowing that all is well, and the better chances you will have in seeking the right treatment if there is a problem.
 Becoming better informed will help you make the right decision regarding your health.
 You will then be empowered because you know what the next step should be.

 My Breast Biopsy Experience